 \section{Controller Design and Theoretical Analysis}

+First, a virtual velocity input is introduced to enforce the tracking specification, which is then extended to an acceleration-level control formulation.

 In this section, we derive the control law formulated to address Problem~\ref{prob}.
 The proposed controller is developed using a systematic two-step procedure inspired by a backstepping-like design approach, similar to that described in \cite{PPCfeedback} and \cite{hard_soft}.
-The first step focuses on satisfying the tracking specification by introducing a velocity-level control input as in \eqref{eqn:sysDyn_vel}.
-This is then extended to an acceleration-level control formulation in \eqref{eqn:sysDyn_acc}.
-For clarity, the EL system dynamics in \eqref{eqn:sysdyn} can be equivalently expressed as:
+First, a virtual velocity input is introduced to enforce the tracking specification, which is then extended to an acceleration-level control formulation.
+For convenience, the EL system~\eqref{eqn:sysdyn} is rewritten as

-where $V_M(x,v) = -M(x)^{-1}(V(x,v)+G(x))$.
-The proposed two-step approach is inspired by the model-free funnel control framework presented in \cite{PPCfeedback} and \cite{hard_soft}, where a similar backstepping-like methodology was employed for funnel-based control of pure feedback systems and Euler-Lagrange systems, respectively.